 Memory Management

 The previous lesson covered project memory with CLAUDE.md.
-But Claude Code actually has three distinct memory levels.
+Claude Code actually has three distinct memory levels.
 Understanding all three lets you put the right context in the right place — and keep sessions focused.

 Three levels of memory